By plane to A Coruña

 By plane to Santiago de Compostela

 Flying to Santiago de Compostela Airport [Google Maps] is another option.
 There are flights to and from Madrid, Barcelona, Amsterdam, Brussels, Frankfurt, London (Heathrow, Gatwick and Stansted), Paris, Zurich and other destinations [see destinations].
-From there, you can reach A Coruña by taxi (approximately 80 euros, 45 minutes) or by combining a bus to Santiago de Compostela [see information] and a train to A Coruña [there is no timetable, you will have to find the timetable at Renfe’s website], which are more affordable but slower.
+From there, you can reach A Coruña by taxi (approximately 80 euros, 45 minutes) or by train (options from 5 euros, 30 minutes).
+There is no fixed timetable here, so you will need to check the schedule on Renfe’s website.
+To get from the airport to Santiago’s Daniel Castelao station, you can either take a bus [see informatio] or a taxi (approximately 25 euros, 13 minutes).